Skip to content

 Some areas of the gut have more oxygen available like the small intestine, whereas other areas have little or no oxygen like parts of the large intestine, making those areas only suitable for certain strains of bacteria that do not need oxygen to survive.
 Additionally, the pH differs at different points along the digestive tract, with the small intestine typically being more acidic than the large intestine.
 Although, as we have learned, it can be a challenge for probiotic bacteria to travel through the highly acidic stomach, which can reach acidity levels of around pH 1.5, probiotic bacteria actually prefer a slightly acidic or pH neutral environment5.
 All these factors influence where particular strains of bacteria choose to ‘live’.

-By rapidly growing in numbers, probiotics can ‘crowd out’ any pathogenic (or ‘bad’) strains of bacteria that may have been able to take hold (Glossary definition: pathogens).
-The good bacteria compete with pathogens for both their food sources and space in which to live, making it difficult for the undesirable bacteria to survive.
-Probiotics also produce certain acids10 which discourage pathogens, whilst improving the gut environment for their own benefit and for the benefit of other types of good bacteria, which also begin to grow in numbers.
+By rapidly growing in numbers, probiotics can ‘crowd out’ any pathogenic (or ‘bad’) strains of bacteria that may have been able to take hold.
+The good bacteria compete with pathogens for both their food sources and space in which to live, making it difficult for the undesirable bacteria to survive9.
+Probiotics also produce certain acids10 which discourage pathogen growth, whilst improving the gut environment for their own benefit and for the benefit of other types of good bacteria, which also begin to grow in numbers.